eigenhombre/vagrant-i3live/README.md

 1. `vagrant ssh`.

-To finish the I3Live installation, you will need to checkout IceCube Live from Git (private GitHub repo, or clone a colleague's repo).
-It is recommended that you do this **in the shared directory** (`/vagrant`) so you can continue to use your favorite editor while writing I3Live code.
+To finish the I3Live installation, you will need to check out IceCube Live from Git (private GitHub repo, or clone a colleague's repo).
+It is recommended that you do this **in the shared directory** (`/vagrant`) so you can continue to use your favorite editor while writing I3Live code (files in `/vagrant` on the guest Sci Linux 6 guest will be the same as those in your original Vagrant directory.

 Then, in the resulting I3Live directory **on the VM**,